-Leave your lodging in the morning to begin your climb with a guide & porter.
+Leave your lodging in the morning to begin your Mt.
+Kerinci climb.
 On the way to the trail head, don’t forget to turn around and see the incredible view of the beautiful Kayu Aro tea plantation, rice fields, the Rawa Bento wetlands, and Mt.
 Tujuh off in the distance.

-Before the sun rises, scramble an additional two hours up the scree and rubble until you reach the crater.
-Bask in the views.
+Before dawn, scramble an additional two hours up the scree and rubble until you reach the crater.
+Bask in the view above the clouds as the sun rises, flooding the valley below with light.
 If you’re lucky, you’ll be able to see lava bubbling far below in the bottom of the crater, and on a clear day you can see all the way to the Indian ocean to your west.

-Activities: Hiking, Camping, Bird Watching, Wildlife
+Activities: Jungle Trekking, Camping, Bird Watching, Wildlife Spotting

 Terrain: Jungle, Mountains

-Conditions: It’s close to freezing at the top, so make sure you dress in layers and bring a warm beanie and gloves if you can.
-Best to avoid times of extended rain, but, as it sits within a tropical rainforest, be prepared for it.
+It’s close to freezing at the top, so make sure you dress in layers and bring a warm beanie and gloves if you can.
+Best to avoid times of extended rain, but, as Mt.
+Kerinci sits within a tropical rainforest, be prepared for it.
 Most treks up the mountain start after an overnight in the village of Kersik Tuo, but it’s also possible to begin from Sungai Penuh.

 As an active volcano, caution needs to be taken, and you climb Mt.
 Kerinci at your own risk.
 When on the mountain, guides will judge whether they feel it’s safe to try to reach the summit, depending on weather and current volcanic activity levels, with guests expected to follow their lead.
 Conditions can be unpredictable.

 Like all of our trips, you travel at your own risk.
 Keep in mind that you are visiting a wild and extremely remote area of rural Sumatra, far from quality medical care.
 It’s your responsibility to make sure you are covered with valid travel and medical insurance.